Employment Practices Liability

 Employment related lawsuits remain close to their all time high.
-The 2014 EEOC (Equal Employment Opportunity Commission / EEOC.gov) charges handled on an annual basis has decreased over the past two years, but still remains high at 88,778.
-The EEOC indicates that the reduced number of charges was due in part to the Federal Government shutdown during that period.
+The 2017 EEOC (Equal Employment Opportunity Commission / EEOC.gov) charges handled on an annual basis decreased compared to 2016, but still remain high with 84,254 charges filed.
 2010, 2011, and 2012 remain the highest years on record with over 99,000 charges filed in each of those years.
-The top three states with the most activity are Texas, Florida and California.
+The top three states with the most activity continue to be Texas, Florida and California.
 Add to that the hundreds of thousands of employment claims filed with state and local agencies and the numbers are staggering.
-The total amount recovered through all EEOC enforcement actions in 2014 was $296.1 million.
+The total amount recovered through all EEOC enforcement actions in 2017 was $484 million.

-The highest number of charges in 2014 were for retaliation at 42.8% of cases, which has remained the number one cause of action since 2010.
-Race discrimination has remained fairly steady over the past 10 years and represented 35% of cased filed.
-Sex based allegations remain the third cause of action at 29.3%.
-Retaliation claims reached an all time high in 2014, increasing as a percentage of overall charges in almost every year since 1997.
-Another area of concern is the increase in class action activity targeting health care related businesses.
-These actions have involved employee mis-classification and uncompensated work.
-A 2008 class action against a California based health plan alleging mis-classification and failure to pay overtime resulted in a $5.4 million settlement.
+The highest number of charges in 2017 were for retaliation at 48.8% of cases, which has remained the number one cause of action since 2010.
+Race discrimination has remained fairly steady over the past 10 years and represented 33.9% of cased filed.
+Sex based allegations remain the third cause of action at 30.4%.
+Retaliation claims reached an all time high in 2016, increasing as a percentage of overall charges in almost every year since 1997.
+Health care related businesses are not immune with several class actions filed in the past 10 years involving employee mis-classification and uncompensated work.
+The largest settlement to date was a 2008 class action against a California based health plan alleging mis-classification and failure to pay overtime that resulted in a $5.4 million settlement.

 CIS provides primary EPL coverage on Travelers Wrap+® policy, underwritten by Travelers Casualty and Surety Company of America, an issuing company of Travelers.
 Employment Practices Liability provides coverage for defense costs and damages related to various employment related claims, including allegations of wrongful termination, discrimination, workplace harassment and retaliation deriving from the employer-employee relationship.
 Optional third party wrongful acts coverage is available.
 Also included is Travelers Risk Management PLUS® online support system and unlimited access to employment attorneys.